Retirement planning for self-employed professionals: Build freedom on your terms

 • Lifetime ISA: Bonus from the government for those under 40, with restrictions.

 Contribute regularly.
-Even small amounts build up over time thanks to compound interest and tax relief.
+Even small amounts build up over time thanks to compound interest and tax relief on pensions.

 Automate your savings